IBM/aspera-cli/README.erb.md

 The default configuration file is: `$HOME/.aspera/aslmcli/config.yaml` (can be overriden with option --config-file).
-It is composed with "profiles" containing "parameters".
+It is composed with "parameter sets" containing "parameters".
 (The first level is an associative array whose values are associative arrays or parameters).

 A good practice is to not manually edit this file and use modification commands.